Start-Up Cost Estimation for your small business

 - Legal Services.

-List of fixed and variable costs for your startup business
+List of fixed and variable costs for your startup small business

 1. Fixed Expenses for your startup business